5G-MAG/rt-xr-maf-native/README.md

 the script generates a **debug** build.

-## 4. copy libraries, plugins, and dependencies to the Unity project
+## 4. Copy libraries, plugins, and dependencies to the Unity project

 Run the installation script for android, passing installation directory as an argument:
 ```